kloshih/reflecter/README.md

 - **types** (Object<string,function|class>)

   A flatten list of reloadable exported symbols in the module.
-This is the list of symbols defined by the.
+This is the list of symbols defined by the runtime.

 ### Methods